Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Iterative Bayesian update model

 where $\bm{B}^2 = (B_2, B_1)$ represents the collection of $N = 2$ samples and the likelihood functions of two samples is simply the product of the likelihood function of each sample.
-Substituting Equations \eqref{eq:likelihood_down} and \eqref{eq:likelihood_up} into Equation \eqref{eq:two_samples_update} gives
+Substituting Eqs.~\eqref{eq:likelihood_down} and \eqref{eq:likelihood_up} into Eq.~\eqref{eq:two_samples_update} gives

 When the data are independent we can reformulate this sequential process as a one-step process\cite{Sivia2006}, collecting the $N$ samples and applying them `all at once'.
 The data are independent in the case of tunneling because an object has the same likelihood of tunneling at all times over a fixed duration, i.e.~$\likelihood{\downarrow}{\neg B_n} = \likelihood{\downarrow}{\neg B_{n+1}}$ for all $n$, and likewise for the $\ket{\uparrow}$ case.